DFE-Digital/architecture/standards/business-architecture.md

 In DfE, capability models should ideally follow the guidance below:

-Categorisation - Capabilities should be categorised as [Business or Enabling](https://dfe-digital.github.io/architecture/standards/common-definitions/#capability)
+Categorisation - Capabilities should be categorised (stratified) as [Business or Enabling](https://dfe-digital.github.io/architecture/standards/common-definitions/#capability)

 Levelling - Capabilities should be levelled (decomposed) usually to 3 levels